Nearata/flarum-ext-dsts/README.md

 ## Features

-- Guests can't see the first post.
+- Guests can't see the first post. (toggable)
 - Require user to like the post. (toggable)
 - Require user to reply to the discussion. (toggable)
+- BBCode support.

 ## Install